neurall/gate_is_all_you_need/readme.md

 This basic idea spawned in my head when relatively recently when I watched a recent discovery by blue brain folks. that some real biological dendrites fire to axons only when two simultaneous inputs to them fired at the same time.

-I.e they kinda worked like logical AND gate. there was correlation detection built-in single connection plus what is more important time played role as oposed to our current architectures.
+I.e they kinda worked like logical AND gate. there was correlation detection built in single connection.

+Plus what is more important time played role as oposed to our current architectures.
 I.e what if dendrited do logic like if this and 10s later that ?

 And in one neuron and one axon/neuron has a houndreds of them in